-Direct-to-Device (D2D) connectivity is seen by many as a game-changer for global communications.
-But can it truly reach its full potential, and what key factors will shape its future?
+Direct-to-Device (D2D) connectivity was seen by many as a game-changer for global communications.
+But could it truly reach its full potential, and what key factors would shape its future?

-Join us on December 8th in Washington, D.C. for a one-day policy forum dedicated to exploring these critical questions.
-Sessions will bring together key stakeholders to examine the regulatory landscape, technological advancements, emerging business models, and the challenges that lie ahead.
-How can industry and governments collaborate to unlock the full promise of D2D connectivity?
+On December 8th in Washington, D.C., we hosted a one-day policy forum dedicated to exploring these critical questions.
+Sessions brought together key stakeholders to examine the regulatory landscape, technological advancements, emerging business models, and the challenges that lay ahead.
+How could industry and governments collaborate to unlock the full promise of D2D connectivity?

-Join the mailing list to keep informed on upcoming announcements.
-Don’t miss the opportunity to join us in Washington, D.C. and be part of these crucial conversations.
+Join the mailing list to stay informed on upcoming related events, and do not miss the opportunity to be part of future crucial conversations.

-This event will take place back to back to the Americas Space Forum.
+This event took place back to back with the Americas Space Forum.

 Adam Cassady, Principal Deputy Assistant Secretary and Deputy Administrator, National Telecommunications and Information Administration (NTIA) Adam Cassady was appointed as the Principal Deputy Assistant Secretary and Deputy Administrator of the National Telecommunications and Information Administration (NTIA) on March 16, 2025.
 In this capacity, he provides advice and assistance to the Assistant Secretary for Communications and Information in the formulation, development, and implementation of telecommunications and information policies of the Executive Branch.